ascholerChemeketa/cs160Reader/_sources/CSP/CSPNameTurtles/turtleProcedures.rst

       - If you pass 255 as the mode like ``turtleName.colormode(255)``, you can then set colors using a list of red, green, blue values between 0-255
         like: ``turtleName.color(255,255,0)`` or ``turtleName.fillcolor(0, 125, 200)``
+    * - stamp
+      - None
+      - Stamps a copy of the turtle's icon at the current location.
+    * - shape
+      - shapeName
+      - Changes the icon used to represent the turtle. ``shapeName`` should be set to one of the following: "arrow", "turtle", "circle", "square", "triangle", "classic".

 .. note::